Evans Carlson

 Evans Fordyce Carlson (February 26, 1896 – May 27, 1947) was a United States Marine Corps officer who led "Carlson's Raiders" during World War II.
 Many credit Carlson with developing the tactics and attitude that would later come to define America's special operations forces.
 He is renowned for the "Makin Island raid" in 1942, and his raiders' "Long Patrol" (aka Carlson's patrol) behind Japanese lines on Guadalcanal, in which 488 Japanese were killed.
 Carlson popularized the phrase "gung-ho".

 Early years

 Evans Carlson was born on February 26, 1896, in Sidney, New York, the son of a Congregationalist minister.
 He ran away from his home in Vermont in 1910 and two years later disguised his age to enter the United States Army.

 U.S. Army service

-During his first enlistment in the army, he served in the Philippines and Hawaii.
-He was discharged in 1916 as a "top" or first sergeant.
-Less than a year later, he returned to the army and participated in the Mexican punitive expedition.
+Enlisting in the army at the age of sixteen, he served in the Philippines and Hawaii.
+Discharged in 1915 after earning the rank of sergeant, but was recalled to active duty by the National Guard after the Battle of Columbus (1916), serving as an instructor in El Paso.

 World War I

-During World War I, he saw action in France, and was awarded a Wound Chevron (later exchanged for the Purple Heart Medal) for wounds received in action.
-He was commissioned a second lieutenant in May 1917, and made captain of field artillery in December 1917.
-He served in Germany with the Army of Occupation.
-He was discharged from the army in 1921.
+During World War I, John J. Pershing awarded Carlson the Purple Heart Medal.
+In 1918, he was promoted captain of artillery and served in Germany with the Army of Occupation.
+In October 1919, he was discharged from the army.